Council House, Coventry: History

+It was mainly an office building, designed to accommodate 1,500 people working across the various different municipal departments (ranging from the Town Clerk and City Treasurer to medical, police, education and waterworks officials); but it also contained large formal rooms such as the Council Chamber, Mayor's Parlour and various committee rooms, many of which were decorated with carvings representing the Forest of Arden.
+The exterior was clad in Runcorn stone and roofed with Cotswold stone.
+A large clock tower was built, topped by a figure of St Michael; the clock was built by J. Smith & Sons of Derby, working to Simister's ornamental design (dated 1914, is a timepiece: although there is a capacious belfry there are no bells).

-Statues designed by Henry Wilson depicting Leofric (who founded monasteries in Coventry), Godiva (who was patron of the local monasteries) and Justice were installed around and above the entrance in 1924.
+Statues designed by Henry Wilson depicting Leofric (who founded monasteries in Coventry), Godiva (who was patron of the local monasteries) and Justice were installed above the entrance in 1924.

 During the Second World War, the bombings on the night of 14 November 1940, known as the Coventry Blitz, gave rise to some damage to the building including the destruction of the stained glass windows.
 The former Duke of York returned to the Council House as King George VI to survey the damage in the aftermath of the raid.

-In September 2017 the council moved some 1,500 staff to its new 13-storey tower block at One Friargate.
+In September 2017, the council moved some 1,500 staff to its new 13-storey tower block at One Friargate.
+They had previously been housed in a large Civic Centre complex, dating in part from the 1950s, which had faced the east wing of the Council House, and which had latterly been linked to it by a metal walkway over Earl Street (dating from the 1970s).
+The former Civic Centre was largely demolished after the council had moved out.